mike632t/x11-calc/README.md

 When in trace mode a jump to the same instruction produces no output.

+### ROM Images

+No ROM images are included for the HP10C, HP11C, HP12C, HP15C, HP16C.

+The '-r <filename>' command line option provides the ability to use the ROM contents held in an separate file as hexadecimal address:opcode pairs.

+    0000:107
+    0001:04e
+    0002:270
+    0003:238
+    0004:2ee
+    0005:13f

+This allows you to use your own ROM images with any of the simulators.
+Even if they already have a ROM image included in the code.

 ### Known Issues

 On UNIX/Linux a 24 bit colour display is required.